apache/parquet-format/README.md

 or number of distinct values, the encoding will fall back to the plain encoding.
 The dictionary page is written first, before the data pages of the column chunk.

-Dictionary page format: the number of entries in the dictionary as 2 bytes little endian followed by the entries in the dictionary using the plain encoding described above.
+Dictionary page format: the entries in the dictionary - in dictionary order - using the plain encoding described above.

 Data page format: the maximum dictionary entry id at the time of writing the page as 2 bytes little endian, followed by the values encoded using RLE/Bit packed described above.
 The bit width is